-Sometimes referred to as the ‘Sleeping Giant’ owing to its profile when seen from down-valley, this mini-mountain has been extensively quarried and is criss-crossed by former tramroads.
+Sometimes referred to as the ‘Sleeping Giant’ owing to its profile when seen from down-valley, this lowly yet rugged mountain has been extensively quarried and is criss-crossed by former tramroads.

 The ridge of Cribarth extends along the ‘Cribarth Disturbance’ – an ancient line of weakness in the Earth’s crust which appears here as a couple of tight anticlines (upfolds of the bedrock).
 A variety of routes lead the walker onto the hill – all are steep!

 The terrain on the hill is complex with numerous knolls, shakeholes, disused quarry-workings and natural crags.
 It makes for great exploration but can be disorienting in mist, especially for the first-time visitor.